Description

 Similar names: silvopastoral system, mixed pastures.

-- The silvopastoral system must be well planned in order to lead to the realization of positive benefits.
+• The silvopastoral system must be well planned in order to lead to the realization of positive benefits.
 The specific site-context needs to be taken into account, including elements such as: slope of the land, soil characteristics, climatic conditions, and appropriate plant species.

-- Species suitability: it is important to use native tree species as they will be more adapted to the local environmental conditions.
+• Species suitability: it is important to use native tree species as they will be more adapted to the local environmental conditions.
 Furthermore, adequate care must be taken to identify suitable grass and legume species, as not all grasses and legumes tolerate shade and competition well.

-- Grazing must be well managed as if it is not controlled, livestock could graze on planted or naturally regenerating trees (younger than 2-3 years).
+• Grazing must be well managed as if it is not controlled, livestock could graze on planted or naturally regenerating trees (younger than 2-3 years).

-- Return on investment: it takes about two years to realize the benefits of silvopastoral systems, depending on the region and species combinations being implemented, as well as the scale over which these interventions are practiced.
+• Return on investment: it takes about two years to realize the benefits of silvopastoral systems, depending on the region and species combinations being implemented, as well as the scale over which these interventions are practiced.

 If trees need to be planted:

-- good quality seedlings
+• Good quality seedlings

-- fences to protect the seedlings from grazers
+• Fences to protect the seedlings from grazers

 If trees are already present:

-- a rope or something to indicate which trees have been selected for the silvopasture (to prevent them from being accidentally cut)
+• Rope or something to indicate which trees have been selected for the silvopasture (to prevent them from being accidentally cut)

-Steps of Implementation:
+Steps of implementation

-The density of the forest area should be between 100 and 600 trees per hectare, depending on the environmental conditions.
+3.Deciding on forest density: The density of the forest area should be between 100 and 600 trees per hectare, depending on the environmental conditions.
 Trees should not be planted too densely, as they must allow sunlight to reach the grass and stimulate its growth.
 A good practice is to imitate the configuration of trees in surrounding areas and to choose a wide variety of native tree species.
 High species diversity will allow for better resistance to pests, and a varied succession of crops which provide multiple services, such as trees for medicinal use, food (in the case of fruit trees), timber, and firewood.

-During the first years, saplings should be protected from grazers and weeds by installing fences or only allowing livestock in areas where trees are tall enough to survive grazing.
+4. Maintenance and monitoring: During the first years, saplings should be protected from grazers and weeds by installing fences or only allowing livestock in areas where trees are tall enough to survive grazing.
 Weeding is also very important as weeds can suffocate the trees and compete for nutrients.
 If necessary, tree growth can be stimulated by watering and adding extra manure.

 Different types of livestock can be introduced in a silvopastoral system, from poultry to cattle, but to ensure the success of this technique overgrazing should be avoided.
-This can be prevented with controlled grazing such as rotational grazing and by always making sure the trees and the grass are able to resprout.
+This can be prevented with controlled grazing such as rotational grazing and by always making sure the trees and the grass can resprout.
 To facilitate the confinement of livestock to a specific area, exclosures can be installed, or live fences (simple or multi-strata) can be created using trees and bushes.

 Estimation of costs & benefits of intervention